villekf/OMEGA-doc/docs/source/usage.rst

 Adjustable parameters
 ---------------------

-Here is a relatively complete list of all adjustable parameters and their default values (in MATLAB format):
+Here is a relatively complete list of all adjustable parameters and their default values (in MATLAB format).
+In most cases you don't need to adjust the values.

 | ``CT = false;``, if true computes the exact intersection length instead of probability.
 Also, when using built-in algorithms, uses the transmission tomography equivalents.
 | ``options.use_CPU = false;``, if true, uses CPU to compute the reconstructions.
 Implementation 2 only.
 Not recommended and the available features is limited, for example projector types 4 and 5 are not supported.
 | ``options.projector_type = 11;``, the default is 4 for CT and 11 for others.
 The first value refers to the forward projection and the second to the backprojection.
 With one value, the same method is used for both.
 | ``options.PET = false;``, used internally only.
 Should not be adjusted by the user!
+Set to true if subset type is 8-11 with PET data.
 | ``options.SPECT = false;``, signifies that the input is SPECT data and uses some SPECT specific settings.
 | ``options.useSingles = true;``, MATLAB/Octave only and implementation 4 only!
 If false, uses double precision instead when computing implementation 4 reconstructions.
 | ``options.largeDim = false;``, if true, uses :doc:`highdim`.